jasonlow2307/hubify/README.md

 ### Spotimatch
 ![Spotimatch](screenshots/spotimatch.jpeg)
 - A Tinder-like page that recommends songs based on your feedback.
-- Allows you to add songs to your playlist with a simple swipe.
+- Allows you to add recommended songs to your playlist
+- Allows you to rate songs to with a simple swipe.
 ![SpotimatchSwipe](screenshots/spotimatch_swipe.gif)

 ### Gotify